OWASP/passfault-docker-template/README.md

 # OWASP Passfault: Do Passwords Better!

-This image contains the passfault password analysis JSON service for enforcing a new kind of password policy.
-This image is intended to be built on to add you own custom wordlists.

-## Getting OWASP Passfault in Docker
-This fetches the passfault docker image
+This image lets you extend the OWASP Passfault docker image with your own custom wordlists
-`docker pull ccaamm/passfault`

-This creates and starts a passfault docker instance
+## Custom wordlists
+Put custom wordlists in the `wordlists` directory.
+We recommend the excellent CeWL tool for crawling a domain and generating a domain specific wordlist. https://digi.ninja/projects/cewl.php

+Then modify the words.properties file in this directory to include a reference to the new wordlist:

+## build the docker image
+`docker build -t custom-passfault .
-`docker run -d ccaamm/passfault`
+`docker run -d custom-passfault`

 You can verify it is up and running at https://{container-ip}:8443 Alternatively you can expose the SSL port as follows:

 `docker run -d -p 8443:8443 ccaamm/passfault`

-(technically you could also expose the clear-text port 8080, but these are passwords!)

-## Make Passfault Your Own

-You want to add your own wordlists?
-Or maybe turn on or off the built-in wordlists?
-Here is a docker template to extend this image: TODO